Oregon's Medicaid Demonstration

-Oregon's vision is to build on the foundation of Oregon's health system transformation.
-This will include:
+The renewal reflects Oregon's vision to build on the foundation of Oregon's health system transformation, including:

-- Expanded focus on integration of physical, behavioral, and oral health care through a performance driven system that makes continual improvements to health outcomes and continues to bend the cost curve.
+- An expanded focus on the integration of physical, behavioral, and oral health care through a performance driven system that makes continual improvements to health outcomes and continues to bend the cost curve

-- Focus on social determinants of health and health equity across all low-income, vulnerable Oregonians with the goal of improving population health outcomes.
+- A strong focus on social determinants of health and health equity across all low-income, vulnerable Oregonians with the goal of improving population health outcomes

-- Continue to expand the coordinated care model, including innovative strategies for ensuring better outcomes for Medicaid and Medicare dual eligible members.
+- Continuing to expand the coordinated care model, including innovative strategies for ensuring better outcomes for members eligible for both Medicare and Medicaid

 How input was collected

 Stay informed!
-Subscribe to the Health System Transformation E-Newsletter to find out about what's new with the waiver renewal process.
+Subscribe to the Oregon Health Update to find out about what's new with the waiver renewal process.